Paavankumar2001/Timer_with_Notficatin/README.md

 #Timer_with_Notfication

-A simple timer script whihch has a notification function before the specified user input time for the timer set.
+A simple timer script which has a notification function before the specified user input time for the timer set.